-The Chair of This Committee, during their tenure, may also consolidate, or if once done, deconsolidate, standing committees as deemed appropriate, subject to ratification by the Executive Board of This Committee.
+The Chair of This Committee, during the period of their tenure, may consolidate, or if once done, deconsolidate, standing committees as deemed appropriate, subject to ratification by the Executive Board of This Committee.

 Section 3.
-APPOINTMENT OF MEMBERS OF COMMITTEES
+APPOINTMENT AND NUMBER OF MEMBERS OF COMMITTEES

-Except as set forth herein below, The Chair of This Committee shall appoint from fifteen to thirty members of This Committee to each of the Standing Committees mentioned herein.
-For all Committees without exception, the Chair of This Committee, in making these appointments, shall take into consideration the Party's commitment to non-discrimination, affirmative action, inclusiveness, and diversity including, but not limited to such things as: race, color, creed, national origin, sex, gender identity, age, religion, ethnic identity, sexual orientation, persons with disabilities as defined by the Americans with Disabilities Act of 1990, economic status.
-The geographical location of the appointees, including their residence in urban, suburban, or rural communities, shall also guide the Chair of This Committee in making appointments to each Standing Committee.
+- a.
+Except as set forth herein below, the Chair of This Committee, with the concurrence of a majority of the statewide officers, shall appoint from fifteen (15) to thirty (30) members of This Committee to each of the Standing Committees mentioned herein; provided, however, that due to the work and nature of: - 1) The Standing Committee on Credentials, it shall be comprised of 25-45 members, and, - 2) The Standing Committee on Organizing, it shall be comprised of 60 80 members. - b.
+For all Committees without exception, the Chair of This Committee, in making these appointments, shall take into consideration the Party's commitment to non-discrimination, affirmative action, inclusiveness, and diversity including, but not limited to such things as: race, color, creed, national origin, sex, gender identity, age, religion, caste, ethnic identity, sexual orientation, persons with disabilities as defined by the Americans with Disabilities Act of 1990, economic status, and the geographical location of the appointees, including their residence in urban, suburban, or rural communities.